Fernbridge, California: Village of Fernbridge

 Fernbridge is a stop on the Humboldt Transit Authority fixed route transit bus systems, served by the Redwood Transit System connecting north and south Humboldt along 101.
 Fernbridge ZIP Code is 95540 and the community is inside telephone area code 707.

-The United States Geological Survey maintains a webcam overlooking Fernbridge, and a river gage of water level at the bridge.
+The United States Geological Survey maintains a webcam overlooking Fernbridge, and a river gauge of water level at the bridge.